Effects of noise on leaky integrate-and-fire neuron models for neuromorphic computing applications: Numerical results for the LIF synaptic conductance model

-The main numerical results of our analysis here are shown in Figs.\ref{fig:1-1}-\ref{fig:1-3}, where we have plotted the time evolution of the membrane potential calculated based on model \eqref{main_eq2}.
-We investigate the effects of random inputs on a LIF neuron under synaptic conductance dynamics.
-Under a Poissonian spike input, the random external current and random refractory period influence the spiking activity of a neuron in the cell membrane potential.
+The main numerical results of our analysis here are shown in Figs.\ref{fig:0}-\ref{fig:1-4}, where we have plotted the time evolution of the membrane potential calculated based on model \eqref{main_eq2}, the distribution of the ISI and the corresponding spike irregularity profile.
+We investigate the effects of additive and multiplicative types of random input currents inpresence of a random refractory period on a LIF neuron under synaptic conductance dynamics.
+Under a Poissonian spike input, the random external currents and random refractory period influence the spiking activity of a neuron in the cell membrane potential.

-In Fig. \ref{fig:1-1}, we compare the results obtained with our model in two cases: the left plot with constant inputs for $I_{\text{inj}}=8$ (mV) and $t_{\text{ref}} = 8$ (ms), the right plot with $I_{\text{inj}}=1+2\xi(t)$ (mV), $t_{\text{ref}} = 8$ (ms).
-We observe that the time evolution of the free membrane and the membrane potential look similar in the two cases.
-There is a slight increase in the distance between each spike in the case with random input current $I_{\text{inj}}$.

-In Fig. \ref{fig:1-2}, in the left plot, when we consider both random input current $I_{\text{inj}}$ and random refractory period $t_{\text{ref}}$, there is a long period of silence in the time evolution of the membrane potential from the time equal to 400 (ms) compared to the cases presented in Fig. \ref{fig:1-1}.
-In the right plot of Fig. \ref{fig:1-2}, the presence of multiplicative noise of injected current in the system causes bursting moods in the membrane potential and also in the free membrane potential case.